cozy/cozy-stack/docs/intents.md

 At this point, the service app is opened on the route that it provided in the `href` part of it's manifest.
 This route now also contains the intent's id.

 The service queries the stack to find out information about the intent, passing along the intent id.
-In response, the stack sends the client's URL, the `action`, the `type` and the `permissions`.
+In response, the stack sends the client's URL, the `action`, and the `type`.
+If the intent includes `permissions`, the stack sends them too, as well as the client's permission id.

 It then starts to listen for messages coming from the client's URL.
 Eventually, it sends a message to the client, as a mean to inform it that the service is now ready.